alexlib/openptv-python-v2/docs/migration_guide.md

 ## Overview

-The new unified parameter module (`openptv.parameters`) replaces the separate parameter handling in `openptv.gui.parameters` and `openptv.binding.parameters`.
+The new unified parameter module (`openptv.parameters`) replaces the separate parameter handling in `openptv.gui.parameters` and `openptv.coptv.parameters`.
 It provides a single source of truth for parameter handling in OpenPTV.

 ## Benefits